Emulating the local Kuramoto model with an injection-locked photonic crystal laser array: Lasers as limit cycle oscillators

 Here, we review limit cycle interpretation for laser oscillation.
 In general, using complex field $\alpha$ and carrier number $N$, single-mode laser dynamics are, in the nonrotating frame, described by the following rate equations: \cite{Rice1994,Druten2000,Lariontsev2011}

 where $P$ is the pumping rate for carriers, and $\omega_c$ is the resonance frequency of the laser cavity.
 Decay rates $\gamma_c$ and $\gamma_\|$ are photon and carrier decay rates, respectively.
 Note that, in this paper, by employing the quantum optics convention, the electric field rotates as $\alpha(t)=\alpha(0)e^{-i\omega_ct}$, which is opposite to the rotation in conventional coupled-mode equations, [$\alpha(t)=\alpha(0)e^{i\omega_ct}$].
 The coefficient $\beta$ represents the fraction of photons spontaneously emitted into a lasing mode, and it is called the spontaneous emission coupling coefficient \cite{Rice1994}.
+For simplicity, we neglect the linewidth enhancement factor in the rate equations (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}) in the main text.
+In Section 5 in the supplemental material, we discuss the effect of the linewidth enhancement factor on synchronization, which may be negligible in quantum-dot lasers but generally has non-negligible effects in semiconductor lasers.
 Here, it is worth noting that, in Eqs. (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}), the terms $\frac{1}{2}\beta\gamma_\|N\alpha$ and $-\beta\gamma_\|N|\alpha|^2$ represent the stimulated emission, while there are no spontaneous emission terms.
 The effect of spontaneous emission will be included in the rate equations through a field noise term, if necessary.
 It is also important to note that Eqs. (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}) hold only for a low $\beta(\ll1)$, which is usually the case in most lasers.
 The rate equations (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}) are known to exhibit Hopf bifurcation, which is equivalent to lasing, when the pump rate reaches a lasing threshold $P=P_{\rm th}=\gamma_c/\beta$.

 In this paper, for further simplification, we consider the case where the photon lifetime is much longer than the carrier lifetime ($\gamma_c\ll\gamma_\|$), which is called the class-A condition \cite{Arecchi2012}.
 With this assumption, we adiabatically eliminate the carrier degree of freedom as $\dot{N}=0$ \cite{Louisell1973,Haken1977}.
 The adiabatic elimination of the carrier dynamics reduces the rate equations (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}) to